nodejs/node/doc/api/assert.markdown

     Stability: 3 - Locked

-The `assert` module provides a simple set of assertion tests that can be used to test invariants and implement unit tests.
-It is recommended that users of Node.js choose a third party assertion library from [npm][] instead of relying on `assert`.
-That being said, `assert` can be used by user code calling `require('assert')`.
+The `assert` module provides a simple set of assertion tests that can be used to test invariants. `assert` can be used by user code calling `require('assert')`.
+However, `assert` is intended for internal use by node.js only and isn't intended as a general purpose assertion library.

 The API for the `assert` module is [Locked][].
 This means that there will be no additions or changes to any of the methods implemented and exposed by